 e.
 Madison College operates an Inclement Weather Hotline both on-line and by phone.
 For the most current building closure, please contact (608) 246-6606.

-D. CONDITIONS OF USE (Applicable to All Spaces)
+Conditions of Use (Applicable to All Spaces)

 1) External Users will be responsible for all charges related to their event.
 Internal Users will be charged for the cost of labor and equipment only when their event generates revenue through ticket sales, registration fees, or other sources.
 Charges will be assessed by CSES and processed through Madison College Financial Services.
 Please see the Price Guide for associated costs.